The Best Beach Resorts near Malaga

 Malaga is a province on Spain’s southern coast (Costa del Sol) overlooking the Mediterranean sea and is the second largest city in the region of Andalucia, Seville being the largest.
 Malaga is famous for many things, the city itself is Pablo Picasso’s birth place but Flamenco, Bullfighting as well as a rich and diverse culture have also put Malaga firmly on the map.

-The most well known holiday destinations near Malaga airport are to the West of the city and include Torremolinos, Benalmadena, Fuengirola, Marbella and Puerto Banus.
+The most well known holiday destinations near Malaga airport are to the West of the city.
+They include Torremolinos, Benalmadena, Fuengirola, Marbella and Puerto Banus.

-The guide below reveals how to best enjoy each of these 5 fantastic Malaga resorts and why at least one of them is perfectly suited to you.
+In my 12 years living in various towns on the Costa del Sol I have gained lots of experience and knowledge of the local area.
+Below I have written an extensive guide (updated for 2018) on how to best enjoy each of these 5 fantastic Malaga resorts and why at least one of them is perfectly suited for your next holiday.

 Malaga – Best for culture & sight seeing